mhaseebaslam/investment-calculator/README.md

 # Investment Calculator

-The **Compound Interest Calculator** is a browser-based tool designed to help users calculate the growth of their investments over time using compound interest.
-Whether you're planning for retirement, saving for a big purchase, or just curious about how your money can grow, this tool provides a clear and interactive way to visualize your investment's potential.
+This repository has a browser-based tool designed to help users calculate the growth of their investments over time using compound interest.
 With simple input fields and a detailed results table, users can easily understand how their initial investment and monthly contributions grow annually with compound interest.

-The tool assumes that interest is compounded annually at the end of each year, and it displays both the investment value with interest and the total contributions made over the years.

-## Formula Used
+## Formulas Used in the JavaScript Code

-The tool uses the **compound interest formula** to calculate the investment growth.
-Here's how it works:

-1. **Annual Contribution**:
-   `Annual Contribution = Monthly Contribution × 12`

-2. **Yearly Growth**:
+1. **Investment Value Calculation**: The investment value is updated each year based on the following formula:

-   `Investment Value = (Previous Balance + Annual Contribution) × (1 + Interest Rate)`
+   `investment = (investment + month * 12) * (1 + rate)`

-   Where:
+   Explanation:
-   - `Previous Balance` is the investment value at the end of the previous year.
+   - `investment`: The current value of the investment.
+   - `month * 12`: The total annual contribution (monthly contribution multiplied by 12 months).
-   - `Interest Rate` is the annual interest rate in decimal form (e.g., 5% = 0.05).
+   - `rate`: The annual interest rate (expressed as a decimal, e.g., 5% = 0.05).

-3. **Total Contributions**:
-   `Total Contributions = Initial Investment + (Monthly Contribution × 12 × Number of Years)`

-## Technologies Used

-- **HTML5**: For structuring the input fields and result table.
-- **CSS3**: For styling the tool, making it responsive and visually appealing.
-- **JavaScript**: For handling calculations, updating the table dynamically, and ensuring interactivity.
+   - `(1 + rate)`: The growth factor due to the interest rate.

+   This formula calculates the new investment value by:
+   1. Adding the annual contribution (`month * 12`) to the current investment value.
+   2. Applying the interest rate to the total amount.

+2. **Total Contributions Calculation**: The total contributions are updated each year using the following formula:

+   `totalContributions = totalContributions + (month × 12)`

+   Explanation:
+   - `totalContributions`: The cumulative amount of money contributed over the years.
+   - `month * 12`: The total annual contribution (monthly contribution multiplied by 12 months).

+   This formula simply adds the annual contribution to the running total of contributions.

 ## Future Improvements